This easy bobotie recipe is a delicious traditional South African dish. In fact, it's often considered the national dish of South Africa.

 Prepare the curried mince

-- At this point, add the curry powder, chutney, apricot jam, Worcester sauce, turmeric and red wine vinegar and stir together.
-Gently fry whilst stirring for 1-2 minutes until everything is heated through.
+- Next, add the curry powder, fruit chutney, apricot jam, Worcester sauce, turmeric and red wine vinegar to the onion mixture.

 - Revisit the bread that's now been soaking in the milk for a few minutes.
-Drain the bread from the milk and mash it with a fork.
-Retain the milk because you will use this for your savoury egg custard topping.
+Drain the bread from the milk and roughly mash it with a fork.

-- Add the mince together with the milk-soaked bread and sultanas to your spicy onion mix in the pan.
-Also add the salt and crumble the beef stock cube into the pan.
-Give it a good mix and gently fry, whilst stirring, until the mince has lost its pinkness.
+- Give it a good mix and gently fry, whilst stirring, until the mince has lost its pinkness.

 - Lightly beat one egg.

-- Remove from the Bobotie mixture from the heat and stir in the lightly beaten egg.
+- Remove the beef mixture from the heat and stir in the beaten egg.

-- Spoon the meat mixture into a greased oven dish of about 30cm x 20cm and smooth the top.
+- Spoon the beef mixture into a greased oven dish (casserole dish) of about 30cm x 20cm and smooth the top.

 - Break the two remaining eggs into the leftover milk together with a pinch of salt and a pinch of turmeric.

-- Gently pour the egg mixture over the top of the meat.
+- Gently pour the egg mixture evenly over the top of the meat mixture.

-- Place the bay leaves on top.
+- Place the bay leaves on top of the egg mixture.
 Try to space them out equally in a pattern of your choice.

-Visual clues to know when the bobotie is done baking
+Visual clues to know when it's done baking

 Storage